jamesfmackenzie/jamesfmackenzie.github.io/_posts/2021-10-16-upgrade-an-unsupported-pc-to-windows-11-with-registry-bypass.md

 ![](/img/posts/windows-11-bypass-check-for-tpm-20-and-cpu-family-model.png)

+My unsupported PC is back in play!

 There are some <a href="https://support.microsoft.com/en-us/windows/installing-windows-11-on-devices-that-don-t-meet-minimum-system-requirements-0b2dc4a2-5933-4ad4-9c09-ef0a331518f1" target="_blank">risks</a> – notably your PC "won't be entitled to receive updates" (more on that below).
 If you acknowledge and understand the risks, here's how to upgrade your unsupported PC.

 ### Installing Windows 11 on an unsupported PC